DadvaiahPavan/ProConnect-Cold-Email/README.md

-# AI-Powered Cold Email Generator 📧
+# ProConnectX: AI-Powered Cold Email Creator 📧

 A sophisticated application that leverages AI to generate personalized and effective cold emails for job applications and professional networking.
 Built with Streamlit and powered by Groq's LLM API.